-For handheld access, try UNB WorldCat Mobile.
-Please note that mobile interfaces and apps may NOT provide all the functionality of other types of web-based access.
+Mobile users should note that although UNB Libraries has moved to a responsive web design, mobile interfaces and apps may NOT yet provide all the functionality of other types of web-based access.

 Members of the UNB/STU community of users may access individual electronic titles such as:

 Nurses and families [electronic resource] : a guide to family assessment and intervention, Lorraine M. Wright, licensed resource

 Nursing and family caregiving [electronic resource] : social support and nonsupport, Anne Neufeld and Margaret J. Harrison, licensed resource